 Causes of dry scalp

-Dry scalp can occur due to the following reasons;
+Dry scalp can occur due to the following reasons:

-• Skin conditions
+Skin conditions

 Another cause of an itchy, flaky scalp is seborrheic dermatitis, which typically emerges in areas of the body where oil production is high, commonly affecting the scalp, upper back, and nose.
-Recognisable symptoms include redness, excessive oiliness, white or yellowish flakes on the scalp, inflamed pink patches, and a sensation of burning or scalp itchiness.
+Recognizable symptoms include redness, excessive oiliness, white or yellowish flakes on the scalp, inflamed pink patches, and a sensation of burning or scalp itchiness.

-Psoriasis
+• Psoriasis

 Additionally, another factor contributing to an itchy, flaky scalp could be psoriasis, an enduring autoimmune condition triggered by an accelerated multiplication of skin cells.
 Consequently, these cells accumulate into red, cracked, and sometimes painful scales.
 On the scalp, this accumulation might hinder new hair growth, leading to noticeable hair thinning around the affected area.

-• Environmental factors and incorrect hair care
+Environmental factors and incorrect hair care

-Dry air: This is a major cause, especially during winter or in dry climates.
+- Dry air: This is a major cause, especially during winter or in dry climates.
 Low humidity strips moisture from your skin, including your scalp.

-Hot water: Long, steaming showers can feel great, but they can also dry out your scalp.
+- Hot water: Long, steaming showers can feel great, but they can also dry out your scalp.

-Over-washing: Washing your hair too frequently, even with gentle shampoos, can strip away natural oils, leaving your scalp parched.
+- Over-washing: Washing your hair too frequently, even with gentle shampoos, can strip away natural oils, leaving your scalp parched.

-Heat styling: Hairdryers, straighteners, curling irons, etc, lower the moisture content of your scalp if used excessively.
+- Heat styling: Hairdryers, straighteners, curling irons, etc, lower the moisture content of your scalp if used excessively.

 How to identify a dry, flaky scalp?

-• Small, dry flakes: Dry scalp flakes are typically small and white, resembling fine dust or powder.
+- Small, dry flakes: Dry scalp flakes are typically small and white, resembling fine dust or powder.

-• Itchiness: Your scalp might feel tight, itchy, and irritated.
+- Itchiness: Your scalp might feel tight, itchy, and irritated.

-• Dryness in other areas: If you experience dry skin on other parts of your body, especially during the colder months or in dry climates, you might also notice a dry scalp.
+- Dryness in other areas: If you experience dry skin on other parts of your body, especially during the colder months or in dry climates, you might also notice a dry scalp.

-• Absence of other symptoms: Unlike some scalp conditions, a dry scalp is usually not accompanied by redness, inflammation, or sores.
+- Absence of other symptoms: Unlike some scalp conditions, a dry scalp is usually not accompanied by redness, inflammation, or sores.

 Dry scalp treatment

 Replenishing your scalp's natural moisture isn't as straightforward as moisturizing your skin.
 Directly applying an emollient on the scalp might leave your hair feeling greasy and lifeless.
 The remedy lies in using hair care products tailored for this unique scalp type.
-Here’s a list of professional hair care products by L’Oréal Professionnel that will help you alleviate dry scalp symptoms.
+Here’s a list of professional hair care products that will help you alleviate dry scalp symptoms.

 1. Apply hydrating shampoo